Death of Tyrone West: Death

 One witness, who asked not to be identified, reported seeing officers strike West with batons and kick his back and head.
 A Baltimore officer thought he saw Morgan State Officer Lewis with his knees across West's back, telling him not to do that, but other officers dispute that ever happening.
 West was in handcuffs when he appeared to experience a medical episode with labored breathing, so Chapman immediately radioed for medical help.

 As supervising Officer Corey Jennings arrived to find West unresponsive, he removed his handcuffs, turned him over, and immediately started CPR.
 EMT personnel arrived within five minutes and CPR was performed for about 20 minutes.

 Continuing lifesaving measures, they transported West to Good Samaritan Hospital where he was eventually pronounced dead at 8:11 p.m.
 When the local news ran the story at 10:00 p.m. that evening, Tyrone's younger sister Tawanda Jones and family recognized Tyrone's body before they were notified by law enforcement.

 Investigation

 Autopsy

 An autopsy was performed the following day at 9:00 a.m. at the Office of the Chief Medical Examiner for the State of Maryland.
 Chief medical examiner David Fowler determined that West died of cardiac arrhythmia when his heart suddenly stopped beating exacerbated by dehydration, a heart condition, and excessively high temperatures.
 Neither asphyxia nor trauma from the fight were found to be causes of death.
 Additionally, West's urine tested positive for cocaine.

 The medical examiner declined to release the results of the autopsy, even to the family, citing the incomplete and ongoing criminal investigation.
 Six months later at a press conference on December 10, 2013, the autopsy results were finally announced.

+In May 2025, the Attorney General of Maryland published an investigative report concluding that West's death should be reclassified as a homicide and looked at for possible re-investigation.
+The audit did not provide details on how pathologists reached their conclusions in West's case, but generally found the possibility of racial and pro-police bias.
+Following the report's release, Maryland Governor Wes Moore signed an executive order directing the attorney general, in consultation with the Baltimore State's Attorney's Office and Maryland State Police, to reinvestigate the more than 40 cases mentioned in the report, including West's.